dsouflis/sample-blackboard/README.md

 This is a prototype for an implementation of a blackboard architecture, running a sample blackboard which is solving a specific problem.
 It is based on [rete-next](https://github.com/dsouflis/rete-next), another project of mine that implements a Rete engine.
-The knowledge base maintained by Rete is the *blackboard*, the shared data structure through which individual modules, the *knowledge sources*, collaborate.
+The knowledge base maintained by Rete serves as the *blackboard*, the shared data structure through which individual modules, the *knowledge sources*, collaborate.

 The knowledge sources are heterogeneous, each providing a unique expertise to the problem.
 In the sample blackboard, two of the knowledge sources consult ChatGPT, and two others implement regular code.
 The knowledge sources